 Click on any image to view slide show

-Blacktown Arts Centre (BAC) is located on the ancestral lands of the Darug people at the highest point of land in what is now the Blacktown CBD.
+The Leo Kelly Blacktown Arts Centre is an innovative multi-arts hub located in the heart of Blacktown, a short walk from the railway station.
+It is located on the ancestral lands of the Darug people at the highest point of land in what is now the Blacktown CBD.
+The Centre has:

-- BAC is a centre dedicated to contemporary interdisciplinary and cross-arts practices.
+- Blacktown Arts is dedicated to contemporary interdisciplinary and cross-arts practices

-- BAC takes a leadership role in the development of Western Sydney artists and the promotion of their work to regional, national and international audiences.
+- Blacktown Arts takes a leadership role in the development of Western Sydney artists and the promotion of their work to regional, national and international audiences.

-- BAC operates on two key principles - a commitment to excellence in arts development and the empowerment of the Western Sydney community.
+- Blacktown Arts operates on two key principles - a commitment to excellence in arts development and the empowerment of the Western Sydney community.

-BAC presents a curated program of exhibitions, performances, workshops and events.
-The Centre's focus is primarily on arts development in the visual and performing arts but is also active in literature, film, new media and hybrid arts practices.
+Blacktown Arts presents a curated program of exhibitions, performances, workshops and events.
+Their focus is primarily on arts development in the visual and performing arts but is also active in literature, film, new media and hybrid arts practices.

-The Centre is firmly committed to exploring the best work from Western Sydney , the most dynamic and culturally diverse region in the country, and in promoting it as a vital part of Australian contemporary arts practice
+Blacktown Arts is firmly committed to exploring the best work from Western Sydney, the most dynamic and culturally diverse region in the country, and in promoting it as a vital part of Australian contemporary arts practice